thorve/OpenTicket/DesignDoc/FiberMaintenance.md

 `impact_type:enum value:"If this impact is primary or secondary for a planned maintenance." enumerations: ['COMPLETE_OUTAGE', 'POSSIBLE_OUTAGE', 'INTERMITTENT_OUTAGE']`

-### impact_type

-If the impact is primary/secondary.
-There might be multiple windows scheduled for a maintenance work and these could be for a single planned maintenance.
-This field distinguishes if a notification is for primary planned window or secondary days which might be backup for the same work.

-`impact_type:enum value:"Type of impact on service." enumerations: [PRIMARY, SECONDARY]`

 ### impact_satus

 Status of the work.